 There are hundreds of thousands of personal injury claims that are filed in the United States each year, resulting in billions of dollars in verdicts and settlements for claimants.
 Any type of accident or event that results in compensable losses for an injured person can result in a personal injury action.
 To be successful, however, the plaintiff must prove that the losses occurred because of the defendant?s negligent or reckless actions or omissions, although there are some cases in which strict liability may apply.
 Here we offer insight on some of the most common personal injury claims.

-Most Common Types of Personal Injury Claims
+Types of Common Personal Injury Claims

 There are a number of situations that could give rise to a personal injury action, here are five of the most common: